-• Visitor is a person that enters a barn on a non-daily frequency, e.g., service people, vets, delivery, etc.
+- Visitor is a person that enters a barn on a non-daily frequency, e.g., service people, vets, delivery, etc. - Visitors to a barn must follow the biosecurity protocol as explained by Farm Personnel (for written details, review PRO 001).